 What is Machine Learning Exactly?
 A Complete Beginner’s GuideSo you want to know how to become a data analyst, but there’s one thing bothering you.
 You don’t have any industry experience, and you’ve been working (or studying) in a completely unrelated field.

-Now, as you consider a big career change, you’re wondering: Is it really possible to make the switch?
+Now, as you consider a big career change, you’re wondering: Is it really possible to make the switch in 2024?
 And what are your chances of getting hired?

 - Is it possible to become a data analyst with no previous experience?

 - How to become a data analyst from scratch: Step by step guide